Shagit Hudayberdin: Biography

-Hudaiberdin was actively involved in the strengthening of Soviet power.
+Hudayberdin was actively involved in the strengthening of Soviet power.
 On October 29, 1917, at a general meeting of the Ufa Muslim Military Council, he read out a decision supporting the slogan "All power to the Soviets!"
 (Vsya vlast sovyetam!) and the Soviet government.
 On November 30, he was elected along with the Bolsheviks N. Bryukhanov, A. Svidersky, A. Cheverev, T. Krivov, A. Tsyurupa, E. Kadomtsev to the Ufa provincial executive committee of the Soviets, becoming a member of the revolutionary military tribunal of the Sterlitamak fortified district, a member of the board of the Muslim committee on Bashkir Affairs.
-In March 1918, he moved from the social-revolutionary to the Russian Communist Party(b), was engaged in agitation work among the Bashkir and Tatar people during the rebellion of the White Czechs, created a Muslim detachment.
-During the battles of Bugulma, S. Hudaiberdin is wounded, and he is sent to a hospital.
-Having healed the wound, he worked for some time in Moscow at the Central Muslim Commissariat, managing his Bashkir department.
-Returning to the political department of the 5th Army of the Eastern Front, he campaigns among Muslim soldiers, published in the newspaper «Кызыл яу», where he actively criticizes the counter-revolutionary activities of Zeki Velidi Togan was one of the leaders of the Bashkir national movement.
+In March 1918, he moved from the social-revolutionary to the Russian Communist Party(b), was engaged in agitation work among the Bashkir and Tatar people during the rebellion of the White Czechs and created a Muslim detachment.
+During the battles of Bugulma, Hudayberdin is wounded, and he is sent to a hospital.
+Having healed, he worked for some time in Moscow at the Central Muslim Commissariat, managing his Bashkir department.
+Returning to the political department of the 5th Army of the Eastern Front, he campaigns among Muslim soldiers, published in the newspaper «Кызыл яу», where he actively criticizes the counter-revolutionary activities of Zeki Velidi Togan, one of the leaders of the Bashkir national movement.

-S. Hudaiberdin participates in the liberation of Ufa in 1919.
+Hudayberdin participates in the liberation of Ufa in 1919.
 Becomes a member of the Ufa Provincial Provisional Revolutionary Committee.
 Then he is appointed head of the Revolutionary Committee Committee for Muslim Affairs, approved by the chairman of the Muslim section of the Communists under the Ufa provincial committee of the RCP (b).